-If Analyse is taken high when the transputer is running, the transputer will halt at the next descheduling point (page 46).
+If Analyse is taken high when the transputer is running, the transputer will halt at the next descheduling point (point at which a context switch can occur).
 From Analyse being asserted, the processor will halt within three time slice periods plus the time taken for any high priority process to complete.
 As much of the transputer status is maintained as is necessary to permit analysis of the halted machine.
 Processor flags Error and HaltOnError are not altered at reset, whether Analyse is asserted or not.